Bradlee Anae: Dallas Cowboys

-Anae was selected by the Dallas Cowboys in the fifth round with the 179th overall pick in the 2020 NFL Draft, after dropping because he didn't test well at the NFL Scouting Combine.
+Anae was selected by the Dallas Cowboys in the fifth round with the 179th overall pick in the 2020 NFL draft, after dropping because he didn't test well at the NFL Scouting Combine.
 As a rookie, he appeared in the first six games with minimum playing opportunities.
 After defensive end Randy Gregory returned from his suspension, Anae was declared inactive in nine of the last 10 contests.
 It was later reported in the media, that the team's defensive end depth and his struggles against the run were the reasons for his lack of playing time.
 He played mainly on special teams and had one defensive tackle.

 On September 24, 2021, he was placed on the reserve/COVID-19 list.
-On October 6, 2021, he was activated from the reserve/COVID-19 list.
-On November 2, 2021, Anae was waived after committing a defensive offsides penalty on fourth-and-5 in the second quarter against the Minnesota Vikings, that kept a drive alive.
-On November 4, 2021, he was re-signed to the practice squad.
+On October 6, he was activated from the reserve/COVID-19 list.
+On November 2, Anae was waived after committing a defensive offsides penalty on fourth-and-5 in the second quarter against the Minnesota Vikings, that kept a drive alive.
+On November 4, he was re-signed to the practice squad.
 He appeared in 4 games as a backup defensive end, making 2 defensive tackles.

-New York Jets
+New York Jets (first stint)

 On January 19, 2022, Anae signed a reserve/future contract with the New York Jets.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was promoted to the active roster on January 7, 2023.
+He was waived on August 30, and re-signed to the practice squad the next day.
+On January 7, 2023, he was promoted to the active roster to provide depth for the season finale against the Miami Dolphins.

+In 2023, he returned to the team to compete for a roster position.
+He was placed on injured reserve on May 25, 2023.
+He became an unrestricted free agent and was not re-signed at the end of the season.

+Atlanta Falcons

+On May 13, 2024, Anae signed with the Atlanta Falcons.
+He was waived on August 25.

+Birmingham Stallions (first stint)

+On November 18, 2024, Anae signed with the Birmingham Stallions of the United Football League (UFL).

+New York Jets (second stint)

+On December 18, 2024, the New York Jets signed Anae to their practice squad.
+The Jets did not sign Anae to a reserve/future contract at the end of the 2024 NFL season, leaving him as a free agent.

+Birmingham Stallions (second stint)

+On January 16, 2025, Anae was re-signed by the Stallions.

+San Francisco 49ers

+On August 4, 2025, Anae signed with the San Francisco 49ers.
+He was placed on injured reserve on August 13, and was released shortly after.

+BC Lions

+On September 9, 2025, Anae signed as a defensive lineman with the BC Lions of the Canadian Football League (CFL).
+On September 18, 2025, Anae was placed on the Lions' 1-game injured list.
+He rejoined the active roster on September 25, 2025.